 Different techniques exist for link building such as brand mentions, content creation, competitor analysis, lost links analysis, broken links, content collaboration, and more!
 Let’s discover them a bit more in detail.

 Create and publish link-worthy content:

 The idea here is to create qualitative and interesting assets with the goal to have people share it and link to it.
 How?
 Think about unique data or stories you could write about your own business or products/services that you are selling for example.
 Create visually attractive content such as infographics to display it.
 Once done, you can use several channels to share and promote your content to increase your chances of getting links from it.

-It might be that in the past you had links coming from qualitative websites pointing to your site but that for some reason (could be website redesign, content adaptation or content removal) the link has been removed.
-In this case, you can try to contact the site owner or your partner and to have your link back.
+It might be that in the past you had links coming from qualitative websites pointing to your site but for some reason (could be website redesign, content adaptation, or content removal) the link has been removed.
+In this case, you can try to contact the site owner or your partner and have your link back.

 How does it work exactly?
 The process itself is simple, start by building a list of suitable and qualitative partners/websites to work with (we’ll see below how to select them).
 Then reach out to them and negotiate the collaboration.

 Once this is done, brief the partner, to guide him into writing an article that will be published on their website.
 Inside the article, you should request to add a link to your website, using an anchor text placed on the keyword you want to optimize your page for.
 It’s through this link that link juice will be passed on from their site to yours and that’s how you will be able to improve your website’s authority.